beam-pyio/firehose_pyio/README.md

     )
 ```

-See [this post](https://beam-pyio.github.io/blog/2024/firehose-pyio-intro/) for more examples.
+See [Introduction to Firehose PyIO Sink Connector](/blog/2024/firehose-pyio-intro/) for more examples.

 ## Contributing